ParsaJR/pastore/README.md

 Use the [docker-compose.yaml](docker-compose.yaml) file to setup the service.
 Follow the instructions below:

-1. Run the `prestart.sh` script:
+1. Run the `prestart.sh` script.
+It sets up the migration for the database
+schema:
 ```sh
 docker compose run --rm api bash prestart.sh
 ```

-2. Then, run the compose template:
+2. Then, run the compose template that:
 ```sh
 docker compose run
 ```